-The next segment of the project is implementing a web-based system to provide trial court officials with up-to-date data for three specific performance measures adopted by the State Judicial Council in 2003.
-Since June 2005, a test version of the Court Performance Management System (CPMS) has been available on the court system Intranet, providing up-to-date performance management data for every court official, for all counties.
-The performance measures are based on guidelines for case processing times adopted by the Supreme Court.
-This test phase of the system is scheduled to end in early 2006, after which, with approval of the State Judicial Council, the CPMS will be available on the court system's public Internet web site.
-This CPMS is also developing approaches to integrate the need to measure and manage performance into the planning and development of court technology and information systems, and future phases of the CPMS will include additional performance measures, expand the system to additional case types, and eventually displace the costly production and distribution of paper statistics for court officials.
+The next segment of the project was implementation of a web-based system to provide trial court officials with up-to-date data for three out of five specific performance measures adopted by the State Judicial Council in 2003.
+In June 2005, a test version of the Court Performance Management System (CPMS) was made available for several months on the AOC Intranet for court officials to examine.
+The CPMS became fully operational on the court system's public Internet site in January 2006 (www.nccourts.org).
+The underlying statistical data is updated monthly, and available for every court official and anyone else with web access.
+The three measures implemented so far are: (1) caseload clearance: the number of cases disposed as a percent of the cases filed; (2) on-time processing: the percentage of cases that are disposed within time guidelines, based on those adopted by the Supreme Court in 1996; and (3) backlog (aging case index): a measure of cases older than the times in the guidelines.

+Phase II of the CPMS is focusing on refining the time guidelines and working toward implementation of two additional performance measures, which focus on trial date certainty and restitution collection.
+The CPMS is also developing approaches to integrate the need to measure and manage performance into the planning and development of court technology and information systems, expand the system to additional case types, and eventually displace the costly production and distribution of paper statistics for court officials.

 Sentencing Services Program: The Sentencing Services program was initiated in 1983 in an effort to conserve prison resources by providing the court with sentencing plans that make the best use of community resources to manage appropriate offenders in the community.
-The 2002 Appropriations Act reduced the program's overall budget by nearly 40%, from approximately \$5.8 million to just over \$3.6 million, and transferred the program from the AOC to the Office of Indigent Defense Services, directing the Office to reconfigure the program as necessary to implement the budget cut.
-During FY 2004-05, a mix of grant programs and state-operated programs continued to provide services in all 100 counties under the direction of the Office of Indigent Defense Services.
+The 2002 Appropriations Act reduced the program's overall budget and transferred the program from the AOC to the Office of Indigent Defense Services (IDS).
+The General Assembly further reduced the program's budget in the 2005 Appropriations Act and directed IDS to close low-performing programs.
+A mix of grant programs and state-operated programs continues to serve most of the state, under the direction of IDS.